Consider sending a demand letter before suing in an Arizona small claims court.

 If you want to settle a dispute without paying expensive attorney fees, consider filing a small claims court case in Arizona.
 Small Claims Court is a division of the Arizona Superior Court that handles civil disputes between individuals and businesses with damages of $3,500 or less.
-This blog post will explain how Small Claims Court works in Arizona.
+In this article, we explain how small claims court works in Arizona.

 How Does the Arizona Small Claims Court Work?